IxorTalk/ixortalk-blackbox-exporter/README.md

 For general documentation about the IxorTalk platform: https://github.com/ixortalk/ixortalk-gateway

-IxorTalk Blackbox Expoter is a docker wrapper around [Prometheus](https://prometheus.io/) Blackbox Expoter which pulls its configuration from the config server.
+IxorTalk Blackbox Exporter is a docker wrapper around [Prometheus](https://prometheus.io/) Blackbox Expoter which pulls its configuration from the config server.

 ## Building